Advising First-Generation Students & Their Sub-Populations: How To Personalize Your Services

 “Having the capacity to quickly identify and respond to the unique advising needs of first-generation college students is important.
 What we need is a new model that better serves first-generation college students when it comes to academic advising - one that is more responsive to the needs of this unique population and helps them realize their full potential.
 Please join me as I provide a roadmap that employs evidence-based best practices for advising first-generation college students.”

 Dr. Aaron W. Hughey is a Professor in the Department of Counseling and Student Affairs at Western Kentucky University, where he oversees the graduate degree program in Student Affairs in Higher Education.
 Before joining the faculty in 1991, he spent 10 years in progressive administrative positions, including five years as the Associate Director of University Housing at WKU.
-He was also head of the Department of Counseling and Student Affairs for five years before returning to the faculty full-time in 2008.
+He was also head of the department of Counseling and Student Affairs for five years before returning to the faculty full-time in 2008.
 Dr. Hughey has degrees from the University of Tennessee at Martin, the University of Tennessee at Knoxville, Western Kentucky University, and Northern Illinois University.
 He has authored (or co-authored) over 60 refereed publications on a wide range of issues including leadership and student development, standardized testing, diversity, legal issues (including compliance), technology, and educational administration.
 He regularly presents at national and international conferences and consults extensively with companies and schools.
-He also provides training and professional development programs on a variety of topics centered on student success; successful academic advising with various populations is one of his specialties.
+He also provides training and professional development programs on a variety of topics centered on faculty, staff and student success.

 What is a live webinar?